ioccc-src/winner/bugs.md

 Endoh](/winners.html#Yusuke_Endoh)'s [2015/endoh3](2015/endoh3) entry.
 Otherwise
 a Vax-11 or pdp-11 emulator would be necessary.

-NOTE: if you do change this please make sure to put it in `mullender.alt.c`!
+NOTE: if you do change this please make sure to put it in `mullender.alt.c` and update the Makefile to have an alt target!

 # 1985

 ## [1985/sicherman](1985/sicherman/sicherman.c) ([README.md](1985/sicherman/README.md))

-### Status: Requires a compiler supporting -traditional-cpp - alternate code requested
+## STATUS: Requires a compiler supporting `-traditional-cpp` - alternate code requested

 This entry needs a compiler that support `-traditional-cpp`. `gcc` supports this but `clang` does not.
 Please be advised that `gcc` under macOS is actually gcc if it looks like it's gcc (two different binaries).

-If you do wish to provide an alternate version of the program that does not need compiler supporting -traditional-cpp we welcome you to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.
+If you do wish to provide an alternate version of the program that does not need compiler supportingwe welcome you to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.